Polymer/old-docs-site/app/1.0/docs/devguide/data-system.md

 <code><var>property</var>-changed</code>, where <code><var>property</var></code> is the property
 name, in dash case (so changing `this.firstName` fires `first-name-changed`).

 You can manually attach a <code><var>property</var>-changed</code> listener to an element to notify external elements, frameworks, or libraries of property changes.

 The contents of the event vary depending on the change.

+*   For a property change, the new value of the property is included in the `detail.value` field.
+*   For a subproperty change, the _path_ to the subproperty is included in the `detail.path` field, and the new value is included in the `detail.value` field.
+*   For an array mutation, the `detail.path` field is an array mutation path, such as "myArray.splices", and the

 ### Custom change notification events